Pairing Strategy with Visible Progress

 Mercy Housing strategic plan interface showing progress highlights including homes built and program outcomes, March 2026

-Interface: Strategic Plan
+Interface: Strategic plan

-Lens:
+Lens: Build Trust

-Signal Credibility
+Key Signal

-Observation: Alongside its published strategic plan, Mercy Housing shares measurable progress indicators such as homes built, environmental improvements, and resident service outcomes.
+Alongside its published strategic plan, Mercy Housing shares measurable progress indicators such as homes built, environmental improvements, and resident service outcomes.
 These updates appear within the same public interface as the strategy itself.

-Why It Matters: Many organizations publish strategic plans but rarely report progress against them publicly.
+Many organizations publish strategic plans but rarely report progress against them publicly.
 By pairing strategy with visible progress metrics, Mercy Housing creates a feedback loop between planning and accountability.
 Visitors can see not only what the organization intends to do, but also how results are unfolding over time.

-What I’m Watching: Whether nonprofit organizations begin integrating progress reporting directly into strategic plan interfaces as a way to demonstrate accountability and credibility.
+Whether nonprofit organizations begin integrating progress reporting directly into strategic plan interfaces as a way to demonstrate accountability and credibility.

 Previous